bairblog/bairblog.github.io/_posts/2020-04-23-decisions.md

 [^data]: This 40% gap between decision tree and neural network accuracy shows
     up on TinyImageNet200.

-[3] The three datasets in particular are CIFAR10, CIFAR100, TinyImageNet200.

-[4] This ImageNet accuracy gain is significant: for *non-interpretable* neural networks, a similar 14% gain on ImageNet [took 3 years](https://paperswithcode.com/sota/image-classification-on-imagenet) of research.
-To make this comparison, we examine a similar accuracy gain which took 3 years, from AlexNet in 2013 (63.3%) to Inception V3 (78.8%).
-The NBDT improves on previously state-of-the-art results by ~14% at around the same range, from NofE (61.29%) to our NBDTs (75.30%).
-There are other factors at play, however: One obvious one is that compute and deep learning libraries were not as readily available in 2013.
-A fairer comparison may to be use the latest the latest 14%-gain on ImageNet.
-The latest 14% gain took 5 years, starting from VGG-19 in 2015 (74.5%) and leading up to FixEfficientNet-L2 in 2020 (88.5%).
-However, this technically isn’t comparable either since large gains are harder at higher accuracies.
-Despite this lack of perfectly comparable benchmark progress, we just took the minimum of the two ranges in time, to try and illustrate how large of a gap 14% is.

 [^wordnet]: WordNet is a lexical hierarchy of various words.
 A large majority
     of words are nouns, but other parts of speech are included as well.
 For more information, see the [official
     website](https://wordnet.princeton.edu/).

-[7] To understand the basic idea for a Tree Supervision Loss: *Horse* is just one class.
-However, it is also an *Ungulate* and an *Animal*.
-(See the figure in “Justifications for Individual Predictions”.)
-At the root node, the *Horse* sample thus needs to be passed to the child node *Animal*.
-Furthermore, the node *Animal* needs to pass the sample to *Ungulate*.
-Finally, the node *Ungulate* must pass the sample to *Horse*.
-Train each node to predict the correct child node.
-We call the loss that enforces this the Tree Supervision Loss.

 [^images]: In general, decision trees perform best with low-dimensional data.
     Images are the antithesis of this best-case scenario, being extremely